paritytech/polkadot-sdk/docs/contributor/CONTRIBUTING.md

 Before opening a new issue search to see if a similar one already exists and leave a comment that you also experienced this issue or add your specifics that are related to an existing issue.

-Please label issues with the following labels:
+Please label issues with the following labels (only relevant for maintainer):
 1. `I*`  issue severity and type.
 EXACTLY ONE REQUIRED.
 2. `D*`  issue difficulty, suggesting the level of complexity this issue has.
 AT MOST ONE ALLOWED.
 3. `T*`  Issue topic.
 MULTIPLE ALLOWED.